 This state-of-the-art facility opened in spring 2019 bringing with it six new dining locations.
 Dining Services was excited to bring back some of ECU favorites with the return of Panda Express.
 An additional Starbucks was opened along with three new restaurant concepts: Raising Canes, Au Bon Pain, and 1907 Grill.
 Rounding out the restaurant lineup is the confectionery and sweet shop, an ice cream parlor that exclusively serves Simply Natural ice cream.

 WHEN CAN I EAT?

-Campus Dining Hours

-(Holiday and break hours will be different.
+Campus Dining Hours Please visit dining.ecu.edu/ for current locations and hours.
+Holiday and break hours will be different.
 The hours are subject to change without notice.
-Please visit ecu.edu/dining for the latest updates.)